ArcGIS Blog

 Sustained maximum usage

 In this circumstance, the ArcGIS Online administrator must consider their own organization’s needs and values to arrive at the next best action.
 The role this organization plays in your team’s business will be a factor.
 If this is a prototype environment for your GIS team, perhaps occasional latency is acceptable and the additional investment in a higher level is not aligned with your business priorities.
 If this ArcGIS Online organization is the primary vehicle for your high visibility engagement with public stakeholders, your risk assessment may be more conservative, favoring operational consistency over cost.
-There are many use cases, and the right decision is made based on applying knowledge of your organization’s values and needs.
+There are many use cases, and the right decision is made by applying knowledge of your organization’s values and needs.

 Understanding baseline behaviors is key to answering common questions about your Feature Data Store, such as: